-Important: Any separator character between the %S and %F directives for DATETIME user formats must be explicitly defined.
+Important: Any separator character between the %S and %F directives for DATETIME display formats must be explicitly defined.
 There is no default separator.
-In IBM Informix release versions earlier than 11.70.xC8, the %F directive inserted by default the ASCII 46 character (.) between the SECOND and FRACTION field values.
-In this release, however, there is no default separator.
-Consecutive %S%F directives concatenate the digits representing the integer and fractional parts of the seconds value in the end-user format.
+Consecutive %S%F directives concatenate the digits representing the integer and fractional parts of the seconds value in the display format.

 Within the format string, white space or other nonalphanumeric characters must show between any two formatting directives.
-Any other characters in the GL_DATETIME setting that were not listed in the table above or in the GL_DATE environment variable description as formatting directives are interpreted as literal characters.
-If a GL_DATETIME format does not correspond to any of the valid formatting directives, the behavior of the IBM Informix product when it tries to format DATETIME values is undefined.
+Any other characters in the GL DATETIME setting that were not listed in the table above or in the GL DATE environment variable description as formatting directives are interpreted as literal characters.
+If a GL DATETIME format does not correspond to any of the valid formatting directives, the behavior of the IBM Informix product when it tries to format DATETIME values is undefined.

-"The GL_DATE environment variable" on page 2-10 describes additional formatting directives that you can also include in the GL DATETIME setting to specify the end-user format of DATETIME values:
+"GL DATE environment variable" on page 2-7 describes additional formatting directives that you can also include in the GL\DATETIME setting to specify the display format of DATETIME values: